kratisto/docs/pages/account_and_service_management/managing_billing_payments_and_services/how_to_cancel_services/guide.en-ie.md

 ### How do I cancel my subscription? <a name="terminate"></a>

-To cancel your service subscription, log in to your [OVHcloud Control Panel](/links/manager), click on your name in the top right-hand corner, then on the `My solutions & services`{.action} button.
+To cancel your service subscription, log in to your [OVHcloud Control Panel](/links/manager), click on your name in the top right-hand corner, then on `My solutions & services`{.action}.

 ![products and services](/pages/assets/screens/control_panel/product-selection/right-column/products-services.png){.thumbnail}